-While Philo TV doesn't have every major cable network in its lineup, it does feature a lot of popular channels.
+While Philo TV doesn't have local channels nor every major cable network in its lineup, it does feature a lot of popular channels.
 And the service offers Starz and Epix as premium add-ons.
 For the price, Philo could be the perfect streaming solution to get rid of headache-inducing cable bills and impossible-to-cancel contracts.
 A seven-day free trial gives new users the chance to check out Philo before committing to a subscription.

-As we noted in our Philo review, the service is also easy and pleasurable to use, with a bright, slick interface.
-And it's great for viewers who like to record a ton of shows and movies to watch later, since Philo's DVR lets you keep an unlimited number of recordings for 30 days.
+As we noted in our Philo TV review, the service is also easy and pleasurable to use, with a bright, slick interface.
+Plus, it's great for viewers who like to record a ton of shows and movies to watch later, since Philo's DVR lets you keep an unlimited number of recordings for 30 days.
 All of those great features makes Philo one of the best streaming services in the market.

 The Discovery-owned Philo TV is an "over-the-top," or OTT, service, which means it comes through the internet rather than on dedicated lines or over the air.
 That puts it in the same bucket as streaming services like Netflix and Amazon.
 But Philo specializes in live TV, so it streams programs as they are broadcast.
 It also offers shows and movies on demand.